Muthupet Lagoon

 Muthupet Lagoon is located at the southern end of the Cauvery river delta on the Bay of Bengal, covering an area of approximately 6,803.01 ha of which only 4% is occupied by well-grown mangroves.
-The rivers Paminiyar, Koraiyar, Kilaithankiyar, Marakkakoraiyar and other tributaries of the Cauvery flow through the area and adjacent villages.
+The rivers Pamaniyar, Koraiyar, Kilaithankiyar, Marakkakoraiyar and other tributaries of the Cauvery flow through the area and adjacent villages.
 At the tail end, they form a lagoon before meeting the sea.
 The northern and western borders of the lagoon are occupied by muddy, silty ground, which is devoid of mangroves.
 The mangroves beyond the lagoon are found intermittently along the shore and extend up to Point Calimere.
 The mangrove forest was under the control of Chatram Department from 1853 to 1912 (Chengappa, 1918).
 The Government of the Presidency of Madras Gazette (1937) shows, from 1923 to 1936, half of the revenue obtained from selling mangrove products was paid to the revenue department and the remaining half was spent to maintain the "Chatrams" (Charity homes).
 The Government declared the Muthupet mangrove forest as a revenue forest in February 1937 and accordingly the mangrove forest was handed over to the forest department of the Madras Presidency.

 The forest is maintained by the Tamil Nadu Forest Department.
 The entire mangrove forest is divided into Palanjur reserve forest, Thamarankottai reserve forest, Maravakkadu reserve forest, Vadakadu reserve forest, Thuraikadu reserve forest and Muthupet reserve forest.

 The word 'lagoon' refers to the shallow salt or brackish water body that lies close to the sea.
 Muthupet reserve forest covers the lagoon, river creeks and the mudflats.
 Muthupet (mullipallam) Lagoon is a spectacular natural creation, which is 8 km from nearby Muthupet town and can be reachable only by boat.
 The lagoon is shallow with the average of 1m depth.
 The bottom of the lagoon is formed of silt clay substratum.
 The tidal fluctuations can be observed well with the exposure of oyster beds and roots during low tide.